amenzwa/amenzwa.github.io/stem/ComputingHistory/HowRPNCalculatorsWork.md

 ![Sierpiński triangle](../figures/HPcalculators/Sierpinski.jpg)

 Named in honour of the Polish mathematician [Wacław Sierpiński](https://en.wikipedia.org/wiki/Wac%C5%82aw_Sierpi%C5%84ski), the Sierpiński triangle is a [fractal](https://en.wikipedia.org/wiki/Fractal_curve).
 Being an algorithm from [chaos theory](https://en.wikipedia.org/wiki/Chaos_theory), there is a repetitive random element in the code.
 The `for` loop repeats $100,000$ times and shows a black pixel at a location on screen at each iteration.
 Smaller number of iterations produce a sparser image, and larger number of iterations produce a denser image.
 The pixel's location is determined by the random variable `r`, which ranges over $[1, 3]$.
-The values $1$, $2$, and $3$ represent top, right, or left corners.
+The values $1$, $2$, and $3$ represent top, right, and left corners.
 The initial location of the pixel can be anywhere inside the triangle, so we chose the convenient top corner $(160, 0)$.
 Depending on the value of `r` in each iteration, the pixel hops halfway toward that chosen corner, because of the $÷2$ in the location expression.
 The `wait(0.001)` statement pauses each iteration for $1\ ms$, so the self-similar fractal emerges slowly.
 If you just want to see the final image, comment out this statement.
 Without the final `wait` statement to pause the programme, the final image will disappear from the screen immediately.
 While the programme is running, all keys, except the `[On]` key, are locked out.
 To interrupt a running programme, press the `[On]` key.

 # COLLECTION